LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/feedback.rst

 Suggested Updates
 ^^^^^^^^^^^^^^^^^

-If you're ready for it, we want to work with you to make the change yourself and join us as contributors to this text.
+When you're ready to try it, we want to work with you to make the change yourself and join us as contributors to this text.

 Opening Issues